Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 Strategy is essential in an auction, and that isn't suggesting that a cute, aptly named strategy is required.
 All "strategy" means is careful preparation, a plan of action at the auction table and the ability to adjust on the fly.

 Unlike a draft, an auction moves swiftly, requires attention at every moment (rather than potentially only when it's your turn) and makes it much less likely that one can hide behind a ranked list of players from any source with minimal research.
-Preparation is paramount -- the most-prepared owners, the ones who know their desired prices for any player at any moment -- are the ones who most often enjoy success in auction formats.
+Preparation is paramount -- the most-prepared managers, the ones who know their desired prices for any player at any moment -- are the ones who most often enjoy success in auction formats.

 Your cheat sheet